ioBroker/dm-utils/README.md

 **IMPORTANT:** make sure your adapter doesn't handle `sendTo` messages starting with `dm:`, otherwise the communication will not work.

-- Use for Example this on the top of your onMessage Methode:
+- Use, for example, this on the top of your onMessage Methode:

 ```js
 if (obj.command?.startsWith('dm:')) {